 KEY TIMES: Meet at Darrington IGA at 10 a.m.
 We will decide then which takeout we’re taking and will drop off cars on the way upstream to Whitechuck.

 Takeout, run, shuttle, light BBQ!!!
 Bring your own food/drink.

 Start the New Year boating with WRRR!

-We meet at noon at Randy and Nancy’s house (22731 Dorre Don Ct SE, Maple Valley), and we put in at Landsburg.
-We have between 2 and 25 boaters, depending upon the flow (and maybe the weather, but it’s Washington, you know).
+We will meet at noon at Derik Sallee’s house (22731 Dorre Don Ct SE, Maple Valley – phone 509-460-0079).
+Note that this is a different place than we usually meet – it’s a little downstream from Randy and Nancy’s place.
+We put in at Landsburg.
+We usually have between 2 and 25 boaters, depending upon the flow (and maybe the weather, but it’s Washington, you know).